sensein/brainkb-design-document/README.md

 - Visualization of the KGs.

 - Platform to perform different analytics operations over the BrainKB KGs.
-- (Semi-)automatically validates (e.g., quality) the extracted KGs to ensure that the BrainKB KGs are high quality.
+- (Semi-)Automated validation of the BrainKGs to ensure the high quality of the content.
 - Provides the ability to ingest data in batch or streaming mode for the automated extraction of KGs.

 ## Why BrainKB?